Uberspace/lab/source/guide_memcached.rst

 Updates
 =======

-To update memcached, repeat the Installation steps followed by a restart using supervisorctl restart memcached.
+To update memcached, repeat the Installation steps followed by a restart using ``supervisorctl restart memcached``.
 Periodically check the changelog_ to learn about new versions.

 .. _memcached: https://memcached.org/